olssonm/swish-php/README.md

 ## Setup

 You will need to have access to your Swish-certificates to use this package in production.
-You can however use their testing/Merchant Swish Similator-environment without being a Swish-customer during development.
+You can however use their testing/Merchant Swish Simulator environment without being a Swish-customer during development.

 Read more about testing in their MSS-environment in their [official documentation](https://developer.swish.nu/documentation/environments#merchant-swish-simulator).
 A quick rundown on using/creating Swish-certificates [is published here](https://marcusolsson.me/artiklar/hur-man-skapar-certifikat-for-swish) (in Swedish).